China's Premier Li calls for ongoing financial reform, as economy slows

 Li also said the government needed to move forward with financial market reforms while improving "the effectiveness of financial regulation", to prevent and resolve financial risks.
 That included creating friendly policies for financial institutions to write off bad debt.

-China also needed to push forward interest rate liberalisation and complete renminbi exchange rate mechanism to keep the exchange rate basically stable on a reasonable level, Li said.
+China also needed to push forward interest rate liberalization and complete renminbi exchange rate mechanism to keep the exchange rate basically stable on a reasonable level, Li said.

 Li also called for financial institutions to maintain sufficient liquidity and growth of total credit, while supporting new and restructuring companies, including advanced manufacturing and start-ups.